kufreu/kufreu.github.io/final/final.md

 ![what of it](images/gogebic.png)

 ### [creating the function](r/final.R)
 The first step of making this function was to identify the packages I would need to use for this project, installing and loading them in RStudio when they were found. ``tidyverse`` was used because of the relative ease `dplyr` provides in manipulating data frames and ``ggplot2`` to map results.
-I could have installed only these two packages from `tidyverse`, though I thought it would be best to play it safe as  the other packages which make up the tidyverse could also be of use.
-Along with tidyverse, `sf` makes up the backbone of this function.
+I could have installed only these two packages from `tidyverse`, though I thought it would be best to play it safe as the other packages which make up the `tidyverse` could also be of use.
+Along with `tidyverse`, `sf` makes up the backbone of this function.
 Package ``sf`` provides simple features as data frames with a geometry list-column, which is a format I was familiar with coming from using tables in QGIS and PostGIS.
 It also has many of the geometry and geoemtric operations I need to make the function.
 ```r
 #### installation ####
 install.packages("tidyverse","sf", "sp", "geosphere")